View Grace Arellano's Obituary on DailyBulletin.com and share memories

 |

 GRACE RANGEL ARELLANO Rosary & Funeral Mass St. George Church, Ontario Tuesday June 4th 9:30 a.m.
 REBECA BARRAGAN Funeral Mass Sacred Heart Church, Pomona Saturday June 8th 10:30 a.m.
 JUSTIN HENRY BOWIE Services Pomona Chapel Saturday June 8th 11:00 a.m.
 DOLORES JANE BRINKMAN Graveside Services Bellevue Memorial Park, Ontario Tuesday June 4th 11:30 a.m.
-LOUISE HARDEN Services Friendship Baptist Church, Ontario Today June 1st 11:00 a.m.
 ESPERANZA LARES Services Living Word Church, Chino Saturday June 8th 11:00 a.m.
 CORA OMOHUNDRO Services Claremont Chapel Saturday June 15th 11:00 a.m.
 JOSE GABRIEL ORTIZ Funeral Mass Sacred Heart Church, Pomona Today Saturday June 1st 10:00 a.m.
 WILLIAM ROBERT SYPOS Services Riverside National Cemetery, Staging Area #5, Monday June 3rd 11: 01 a.m.
 QUYEN VU Funeral Mass Our Lady of the Assumption Church, Claremont Today June 1st 12:00 p.m.
 JOCELYN B. WALTON Evening Services Claremont Chapel Friday June 7th 6:30 p.m.
 Services Claremont Chapel Saturday, June 8th 12:30 p.m.